-- All patients with diabetes scheduled to undergo an elective procedure necessitating a period of starvation should attend a pre-operative assessment clinic as soon as possible. - 2.
+- 1. All patients with diabetes scheduled to undergo an elective procedure necessitating a period of starvation should attend a pre-operative assessment clinic as soon as possible. - 2.
 Pre-operative assessment clinic staff should: - a.
 Assess adequacy of glycaemic control.
 The risks of proceeding when control is suboptimal should be balanced against the urgency of the procedure. - b.
-Consider referral to the diabetes specialist team according to local policy.
-This should include all patients with hypoglycaemia unawareness and may include those with HbA{1c} greater then 69 mmol/mol (8.5%) (see Controversial areas, page 34 of the full document). - c.
+Consider referral to the diabetes specialist team according to local policy ^[33].
+This should include all patients with hypoglycaemia unawareness and those on a continuous subcutaneous insulin infusion (CSII), and may also include those with HbA1c greater then 69 mmol/mol (8.5%) (see Controversial areas, page 22). - c.
 Identify other co-morbidities with referral to the appropriate team for optimisation where necessary. - d.
-Plan in-patient admission including:

-- i. timing of admission - ii. location - iii. timing of surgery - iv. pre-admission management of medications (Appendices 1, 2, 8 & 9) - v. availability of usual insulin (patient may need to bring if non formulary) - vi. plans for Enhanced Recovery Partnership Programme in the context of diabetes (see Enhanced recovery page 15, of the full document). - e.
+Plan in-patient admission including: - i. timing of admission - ii. location - iii. timing of surgery - iv. pre-admission management of medications - v. availability of usual insulin (patient may need to bring their own if it is non formulary) - vi. plans for Enhanced Recovery Partnership Programme in the context of diabetes - e.
 Ensure the patient is fully consulted and engaged in the proposed plan of management. - f.
-Give the patient written instructions with the changes they need to make to their medication prior to admission explicitly highlighted (Appendices 8 and 9). - g.
+Give the patient written instructions with the changes they need to make to their medication prior to admission explicitly highlighted. - g.
 Plan initial pre-operative management of diabetes. - h.
-Ensure that patients with diabetes are not placed on an evening list.
-This avoids prolonged starvation times, the use of a VRIII and potentially an unnecessary overnight stay. (see Controversial areas, page 34 of the full document). - i.
-During venous thromboembolism risk assessment ensure no contraindications to anti-embolism stockings e.g. patients with peripheral vascular disease or neuropathy. - j.
-Plan duration of stay and make preliminary discharge arrangements. - k.
-Ensure that admission ward staff are appraised of plans and able to activate them on the day of admission. - I. Consider the need for home support following discharge, and involve the primary care team in discharge planning.
+Ensure that admission ward staff are appraised of plans and able to activate them on the day of admission.